 Best Known For

-Matt Groening is a cartoonist and creator of The Simpsons, the longest-running entertainment series in prime time television.
+Matt Groening is a cartoonist and the creator of The Simpsons, which became the longest-running entertainment series in primetime television in 2009.

 Think you know about Biography?